nabostylisten/nabostylisten/docs/business/booking-system.md

 - Less than 24 hours: partial refund or credit
 - No-show policy enforcement
 - Stylist-initiated cancellations: full refund + compensation

+### Booking Rescheduling Rules ⭐ **NEW**

+**Stylist-Initiated Rescheduling**:

+- Only stylists can reschedule existing bookings
+- Available for bookings with "pending" or "confirmed" status
+- Cannot reschedule "cancelled" or "completed" bookings
+- New time must be in the future (cannot reschedule to past times)
+- Must provide a reason for the reschedule (visible to customer)

+**Minimum Notice Requirements**:

+- Configurable minimum notice period (default: 2 hours)
+- Platform administrators can adjust minimum notice requirements
+- Rules apply to both pending and confirmed bookings

+**Payment Handling**:

+- Payment timing recalculated based on new appointment time
+- Payment capture occurs 24 hours before new appointment time
+- No double-charging - original payment authorization remains valid
+- Rescheduled bookings processed in payment cron job based on new timing

+**Old Time Slot Management**:

+- Stylist chooses whether to make old time slot available to other customers
+- Option 1: "Make available" - releases time for new bookings
+- Option 2: "Keep unavailable" - blocks time to prevent overbooking

+**Customer Notification Requirements**:

+- Stylist must confirm they have informed the customer via chat/phone
+- Mandatory checkbox prevents accidental rescheduling without communication
+- Automatic email notifications sent to both customer and stylist
+- Customer receives explanation of new time and reason for change

 ## Error Handling & Edge Cases